Free Initial Assessment

 • Wage slips and P60s

-What does the court take into consideration when dividing assets?
+What does the court consider when dividing assets?

 • The family’s standard of living